timabell/timwise.co.uk/_posts/2019-10-08-why-i-open-sourced-schemaexplorer.md

 * Analysing data in tables and sharing screenshots with the teams
 * Sharing screenshots of the generated diagrams to improve team understanding
 * Using it as a tool for discussing database design
-* Findning records needed for troubleshooting and debugging
+* Finding records needed for troubleshooting and debugging
 * Improving my mental model of the database structure

 # Tell me more